jdibarbo/counterpart/README.md

 - the features are not giving enough explanatory value to the model, i.e. the model is underfitting the data.

 Some things that could be tried to improve the results: <br>
-1) for each website, it would be necessary to have more information about the company (activity, number of years it's been active, if there's information about the number of employees and its variation over time, the company's history in counterpart, etc).
+1) for each model, it would be necessary to have more information:
+     - for the churn model: about the company such as activity, number of years it's a client, if there's information about the number of employees and its variation over time, the company's history in counterpart, etc.
+     - for the multi-class model: also information about the company such as the sector it's in, investment rounds maybe? and information related to that.
 2) Data on those companies whose revenue is "Undefined" would also help, as currently, almost 25% of companies fall into this category.
 3) reduce dimensionality in cities, as it can't be used as is.
 There are too many cities for this to be used as a feature.
 It would be useful if it could be at a higher level, maybe jurisdiction or even state. <br>
 4) If the models are still underfitting with an RF classifier with the new features, it could benefit to try a different algorithm: